Big Wood River Below Magic

 Keri York , Big Wood River Project Manager email@example.com is the TU’s full time staff person working on the goals of the initiative and is working out of an office in Hailey.

-In Febuary 2016 A Geomorphic assesment of the Big Wood River was completed and presented to the public.
+In February, 2016, a Geomorphic assessment of the Big Wood River was completed and presented to the public.
 This study is combined with other studies on fish populations and entomology of the Big Wood River.
-Below is a definiton of what a Geomorphic assessment is about.
+Below is a definition of what a Geomorphic assessment is about.